mkutmon/BH2023-P9-cell-type-specific-pathways/paper/paper.md

 **Hipathia**

 **Boolean modeling**
--   Construction of Boolean modelling\
-    The diagrams analysed were obtained from the MINERVA Platform.
+-   Construction of Boolean modelling: The diagrams analysed were obtained from the MINERVA Platform.
 This platform provides the capability to export specific diagrams from the map.
 The diagrams in CellDesigner SBML format were then automatically transformed into SBML-qual format using the CaSQ (CellDesigner as SBML-qual) tool.
 CaSQ uses specific rewriting rules to reduce diagrams from Process Description to Activity Flow notation, and to infer the logical functions and translate the interactions.

--   Topological analysis of the Boolean model\
-    The structural and functional correctness of BM was evaluated by analysing the interactions between the biomolecules.
+-   Topological analysis of the Boolean model: The structural and functional correctness of BM was evaluated by analysing the interactions between the biomolecules.
 To this end the topological features of the BM were analysed as a network.

--   Model analysis with different updating schemes

-The behaviour of a BM under different update schemes was visualised through state transition graphs (see section 5 in the supplementary file), which represent all possible states of the system and the transitions between them.
+-   Model analysis with different updating schemes: The behaviour of a BM under different update schemes was visualised through state transition graphs (see section 5 in the supplementary file), which represent all possible states of the system and the transitions between them.
 The state transition graph illustrates the range of outcomes for a given initial condition based on the update scheme used.
 Both update schemes demonstrated the ability to simulate expected system behaviour.

--   Perturbation analysis

-A perturbation analysis was conducted to evaluate the effect on the topological robustness, dynamic resilience, and attractors reached by the models.
+-   Perturbation analysis: A perturbation analysis was conducted to evaluate the effect on the topological robustness, dynamic resilience, and attractors reached by the models.
 Specifically, we focused on node perturbations, which alter the state of a single biomolecule through knockout and overexpressions.

--   Sensitivity analysis in response to different information

-The evaluation was performed by performing sensitivity analysis on a selected set of models, examining each biomolecule.
+-   Sensitivity analysis in response to different information: The evaluation was performed by performing sensitivity analysis on a selected set of models, examining each biomolecule.
 Sensitivity analysis is a technique that assesses how changes in a model or system's inputs affect its output, in this case, the two attractors reached by the model (unperturbed and perturbed).
 To quantify the difference between the two attractors, similarity-based distance and identity-based distance were used.

--   Stochastic Boolean model simulation

-The simulations of the specified biological models were conducted using probabilistic Boolean modelling.
+-   Stochastic Boolean model simulation: The simulations of the specified biological models were conducted using probabilistic Boolean modelling.
 This framework provides a tool for simulation of biological systems through discrete/continuous time Markov processes.
 It operates by utilising a Monte Carlo algorithm that simulates the system's evolution over time based on the initial conditions of the biomolecules and the interactions between them.
 **PertFlow**

 **Network visualization**